Aerodite/Rancho-Robotics/README.md

-This repository is meant to house all code used in the creation of the robot for Rancho Robotics 2022-2023.
+This repository is going to be used to house all code used in the creation of the robot for Rancho Robotics 2022-2023.
+Be it for the website (rambots.works) or for the robot itself.

 Main lanuages are C++, Python, and Javascript